gorilla-devs/GDLauncher-Carbon/apps/website/src/content/docs/migration-from-legacy-gdlauncher.md

 ---
-title: "Migration from legacy gdlauncher"
+title: "Migration from Legacy GDLauncher"
 ---

 # Migration from legacy GDLauncher